eightball270/CodingStudio-ComputerNetworkFundamentals/README.md

 [Project File Link](https://github.com/eightball270/CodingStudio-ComputerNetworkFundamentals/blob/main/Coding%20Studio%20-%20Types%20of%20Network%20Topology.pkt)

 ## Static IP Address and Ping (ICMP)
-A network can be connected to each other if a static IP address is configured on each network device, then ping to make sure one device is connected to other devices.
+A network can be established if a static IP address is configured on each device.
+Then, use the **ping** command to ensure that each device is connected to the others.

 ![Coding Studio - Static IP and ICMP (Pinging).png](https://github.com/eightball270/CodingStudio-ComputerNetworkFundamentals/blob/main/Coding%20Studio%20-%20Static%20IP%20and%20ICMP%20(Pinging).png)

 [Project File Link](https://github.com/eightball270/CodingStudio-ComputerNetworkFundamentals/blob/main/Coding%20Studio%20-%20Static%20IP%20and%20ICMP%20(Pinging).pkt)

 ## Static Routing
-In this simulation using 2 routers, router A is connected to network 192.168.2.0/24, router B is connected to network 192.168.3.0/24, and the network between routers is 192.168.1.0/24.
-In order for network 192.168.2.0 to reach network 192.168.3.0, a routing configuration must be made to forward traffic to another network.
-The method used is static routing, which is to create a routing table manually.
-The way to do static routing on router A is to add the destination network address (network address and subnet mask) and ip interface of router B which is directly connected to router A.
+In this simulation, two routers are used: Router A is connected to the 192.168.2.0/24 network, and Router B is connected to the 192.168.3.0/24 network.
+The network between the two routers is 192.168.1.0/24.
+For the 192.168.2.0 network to reach the 192.168.3.0 network, a routing configuration is required to forward traffic between networks.
+The method used is static routing, which involves manually creating a routing table.
+To configure static routing on Router A, you must add the destination network address (including the network address and subnet mask) along with the IP address of Router B’s interface that is directly connected to Router A.
 - ip route [destination network address] [subnet mask] [gateway/ip of another router that is directly connected]
 - example command: RouterA(config)#ip route 192.168.3.0 255.255.255.0 192.168.1.2